-Step back in time at this historic area of San Diego.
+Step back in time in this historic area of San Diego.
 Staking claim as the birth place of modern California, Old Town is where the first Spanish settlers arrived in 1769 and built the first of 21 missions in the state.
-Today, you can wander through 15 historic buildings, which are now home to a variety of stores peddling souvenirs, homemade soaps, candies and more.
+Today, you can wander through 15 historic buildings.
+These include a variety of stores peddling souvenirs, homemade soaps, candies and more.

 14. Cabrillo National Monument

 Take the kids to Cabrillo National Monument for a hands-on San Diego history lesson, a hike along the Bayside Trail, and gorgeous views of the ocean and city below.
 This national monument is named for Juan Rodriguez Cabrillo, leader of the first European expedition to explore what is now the West Coast of the United States in 1542.

 13. The New Children's Museum

 With so many museums at Balboa Park (17, to be exact!), it's easy to miss this fun spot for children in the heart of San Diego's downtown Gaslamp Quarter.
 Some areas of The New Children's Museum are age specific, like Barn Dance for toddlers and the Teen Studio for ages 11+, while others engage children across age groups.
 This museum was designed to encourage children to think, play and create using hands-on exhibitions and artistic activities.